 Sitting District Deputies and current and Past State Officers are excluded from consideration for this award.
-The Knight of the Year will be presented a plaque at the State Convention Awards Ceremony in May.
+The Knight of the Year will be presented with a plaque at the State Convention Awards Ceremony in May.
 No more than one award will be given in any fraternal year with no requirement to give one every year.
-Nominations should be sent by April 1 to the State Deputy
+Nominations should be sent by April 1 to the State Deputy encouragement and guidance so that their motivation may be duly spiritual and their thinking in harmony with the teachings of the Church and he policies of the local Bishop and Pastors."

-Chaplain of the Year Award
+Blessed Michael McGivney Award (Formerly Chaplain of the Year Award)

 The Chaplain of your council is very important to the life and growth of your council and the Knights of Columbus.
-The Chaplains Handbook, a guide furnished by Supreme says; "As an organization of Catholic men who are conscious of their responsibilities to the mission of the Church, the Knights of Columbus look to their Chaplains for encouragement and guidance so that their motivation may be duly spiritual and their thinking in harmony with the teachings of the Church and he policies of the local Bishop and Pastors."
+The Chaplains Handbook, a guide furnished by Supreme says; "As an organization of Catholic men who are conscious of their responsibilities to the mission of the Church, the Knights of Columbus look to their Chaplains for